The Signal Vol. III: The Light Within

 Integrity

-Under pressure, there is a tendency to harden as focus narrows in an attempt to eliminate the complexity of uncertainty.
+Where there is prolonged uncertainty, there is also a tendency to harden, as control often feels less chaotic.
 The response is understandable.
 It is also limiting.

 What appears small is rarely insignificant.